Yellowweii/Hexo-Blog/source/_posts/English-practising.md

   She acknowledged that she had been at fault./They didn't acknowledge my letter.
 - extensive /ɪkˈsten.sɪv/ adj. covering a large area; having a great range a school with extensive grounds
+- propagation /ˌprɒp.əˈɡeɪ.ʃən/ n. the act of producing a new plant from a parent plant Students conducted experiments on the optimal conditions for propagation of tropical plants.(热带植物)
+- inferior /ɪnˈfɪə.ri.ər/ adj. not good, or not as good as someone or something else These products are inferior to those we bought last year.